emmideric/alx-system_engineering-devops/README.md

-Script to show current working directory
+Script to display the contents list of current directory